brendonotto/brendonotto-astro/src/contents/collectors-fallacy.md

 My last way to combat Collector's Fallacy is to teach what your investing your time in.
 Share articles that you like to Twitter, Discord or other areas.
 Write up responses to articles on a blog or start a discussion on a social platform.
 This will force you to assess ideas from other perspectives that you hadn't thought of and push your understanding deeper.
 By writing or sharing something you're forcing yourself to organize your thoughts and ideas enough to discuss or teach it to someone else.
 This process will expose areas you don't understand as well as you originally thought.
 If you have children, explain something you're working on at their level.
 This is a big challenge as you'll discover how much context one might need to have in order to understand.
 I do this with my kids when they ask what I'm working on during the workday.
 There's so much they aren't aware of and it forces me to explain my work in simple terms anyone can understand.
-Richard Feynman used this technique so often that it's now named <ExternalLink url={`https://fs.blog/2021/02/feynman-learning-technique/`}>after him</ExternalLink>.
+Richard Feynman used this technique so often that it's now named [after him](https://fs.blog/2021/02/feynman-learning-technique/).

 To be clear, I am constantly struggling with this.
 I still go on article frenzies where I save everything to Instapaper and know that it's building up.
 I have put a stop to the impulse buying of Udemy courses for the most part.
 They have done an excellent job of getting me to purchase courses that are $9.99-$11.99 because it's so inexpensive but I haven't completed a new one in quite a while.
 I also have stopped purchasing technical books as most languages and frameworks are so well documented on their sites.
 Technical books now provide the value of walking through